scalacenter/snake-workshop/website/docs/installation/intro.md

 Github (https://github.com/) is a free and popular hosting service for git repositories.
 That's where you should go to find some cool projects, run them locally and even contribute to them.

+## Node.js

+Scala can compile to JavaScript, which is the language that executes in web pages, in your browser.
+That's what we will use in the workshop to run the Snake game.
+We will write Scala code, compile it to JavaScript and execute it in a browser.

+Node.js is JavaScript engine.
+As the browser, Node.js can execute JavaScript code.
+We will use it to run the tests of the Snake game.

+Also, Node.js comes with npm a package manager to download and install JavaScript libraries. npm is the JavaScript equivalent of Coursier